 Mutton Dum Biryani Recipe is again a different variation of mutton biryani where the mutton is dum cooked and is almost similar to Hyderabadi Biryani.
 The dum biryani here is kachhi yakhni style of making biryani which does not require a long time to marinate.
 It can be quickly made with a short marination time using meat tenderizer such as raw papaya paste.

 Related Dum Biryani Recipes:

-This mutton dum biryani recipe is cooked with the help of the steam itself but here long marination is not required and placed on dum with tightly sealed and more spices have been included.
+This biryani recipe is cooked with the help of the dum or steam but here long marination is not required and placed on dum with the pot tightly sealed.

 Here I have used raw papaya paste to tenderize the mutton and did not marinate the mutton for a long time.
 The recipe requires less time as meat tenderizers help in cooking the biryani fast and selection of fresh red meat is very important for perfect biryani and fresh biryani.

-In my hyderabadi mutton biryani recipe earlier I have not used the tenderizer and marinated for a longer time but not everybody can wait for such a long time to cook.
+In my hyderabadi mutton biryani , I have not used the tenderizer and marinated meat for a longer time but not everybody can wait for such a long time to cook.

 Biryani recipes be it chicken or mutton can be made in various ways and in hyderabad for dum method we say as kachhi yakhni biryani or kachhe gosht ki biryani and if the mutton is cooked before to make biryani then it is called as pakki yakhni biryani.